South Side Landfill Educational Resources

-- In 2008, South Side Landfill received approval for our Phase III expansion.
-This expansion increases the footprint of the landfill by 96 acres and will allow South Side Landfill to continue to serve the community for many years to come.
+- In 2019, South Side Landfill received approval for our Phase 2N/Phase 3N expansion.
+This expansion increases the footprint of the landfill by about 42 acres and will allow South Side Landfill to continue to serve the community for many years to come.

 - Landfill gas is generated by the natural decomposition of the waste deposited in a landfill.

 - Landfill gas consists of ~45 – 55% Methane, ~35 – 50% Carbon Dioxide, ~5 – 10% Nitrogen, <1% Oxygen, and trace compounds at parts per million levels.

 - If not properly managed, landfill gas can be a significant source of air pollution or it could migrate.

 - South Side Landfill has been actively collecting landfill gas for beneficial use since the 1980s.

 - Most of the landfill gas from South Side Landfill is currently processed for sale to Rolls-Royce Corporation Indianapolis facilities for use as boiler and/or generator fuel and to Vertellus Specialties, Inc. Indianapolis facilities for boiler fuel.

 - The energy equivalent for the landfill gas delivered by South Side Landfill in 2018: 122,000 barrels of oil.

 - Over time, approximately 20% (by weight) of typical municipal solid waste is recoverable as landfill gas.